Building for Long-Term Success: The Principles of Sustainable App Development

 Start With Solving A Real Problem

 This is product definition 101.
 You’re building a product that is based on addressing real needs of real people.
 This means understanding who your users are and how your product will solve the problems that they face.
 Identifying this precedes app development and is the foundation that drives the direction of the product.

 Additionally, you need to understand the market, the competition, gaps in solutions, and more.
 This will ensure that your product is viable and actually addresses a need in a way that other products – even similar ones – don’t.

 Practice Scalable Design

 Scalable design is excellent in theory, but very difficult in practice.
 It involves designing in a way that goes beyond what you are putting out initially and considers the product roadmap.
-Scalable design requires striking a balance that allows flexibility for future product iterations and features, but doesn’t leave earlier versions appearing as if there are gaps.
+Scalable design requires striking a balance that allows flexibility for future product iterations and features but doesn’t leave earlier versions appearing as if there are gaps.

-Navigation menus are a common feature that benefit from scalable design.
+Navigation menus are a common feature that benefits from scalable design.
 If an MVP will have only a few features, but there are more planned for future releases, tab navigation will likely not be the best approach and will create issues as new features are rolled out.
-Facebook, for example, uses tab navigation for core features and a side menu for the rest, allowing them to add on to their menu without large scale re-designs.
+Facebook, for example, uses tab navigation for core features and a side menu for the rest, allowing them to add on to their menu without large scale redesigns.

 Gather & Analyze User Feedback

 Often, teams will go to market with a minimum viable product.
 This allows you to launch a product that is functional enough to satisfy a clear need, prove or disprove your assumptions, and improve your product in future releases.